RADIANT RESILIENCE

 Retreat Pricing:

-Standard Tuition: $3,450 CAD or $2,550 USD
+Tuition: $2,550 USD*

-On Saturday, October 3, after our final reflection, morning movement classes, and closing ritual we provide options for those who can stay on: connect with local somatic practitioners, explore the island together– hiking, kayak, visit a favourite swim spot, go to the farmers market, visit an artisan goat cheese farm or a local winery.
-On Saturday evening, Seonagh will organise a visit to a local working farm (Ciderie) together where those who want can share a group dinner and farewells.
+We know learning happens when we are together socially, or sometimes people need time alone, and we leave time for reflection and choice about the activities you want to do.
+Optional hikes or user pay activities are offered but not required curriculum.
+On Saturday, October 3, after our final reflection, morning movement classes, and a closing ritual we provide options for those who can stay on.
+We will connect with some local somatic practitioners, explore the island together– hiking, kayak, a favourite swim spot, go to the farmers market, and/or visit an artisan goat cheese farm or a local winery.
+On Saturday evening, we will visit a local working farm/restaurant (Ciderie) together, and those who want can share dinner and farewells.

 Professional Development & Certification The first 60 professional development hours of the program can be completed during the in-person workshop and a six week online integration course (six 2 hour sessions scheduled in Fall 2026), and culminate in a Certificate in Embodied & Land-Based Resilience Practices.
 Those who wish to deepen their practice may apply to the in-depth 250 hour Radiant Resilience program.
 All classes feature teachings of a somatic movement therapist certified through ISMETA.